pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

     -DANDROID_ABI='arm64-v8a' \
     -DANDROID_NATIVE_API_LEVEL=23

+# nproc is used to detect the number of available CPU.
+# If it is not applicable, please feel free to use the number you want.
-cmake --build $PWD -j16 --target install
+cmake --build $PWD --target install -j$(nproc)

 cmake ../examples/qualcomm \
     -DCMAKE_TOOLCHAIN_FILE=$ANDROID_NDK_ROOT/build/cmake/android.toolchain.cmake \